Why does China Lead the Solar Manufacturing Market?

 Government’s Support for Solar PV Manufacturing

 The Chinese government has strongly supported the development of its solar manufacturing industry for a long time.
-In fact, China’s Ministry of Science and Technology program, created in 1999, empowered innovation in small tech firms.
+China’s Ministry of Science and Technology program, created in 1999, empowered innovation in small tech firms.
 Some of the measures followed are:

 - Innovation fund for small tech firms